survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 The loader needs some wiring to work.
 We'll discuss loaders in greater detail at the *Understanding Loaders* part, but the basic idea is simple.
 A loader is connected to webpack through a rule that contains preconditions related to it and a reference to the loader itself.

-In this case we'll ensure that ESLint gets executed before anything else using a field known as `enforce`.
+In this case we'll ensure that ESLint gets executed before anything else using the `enforce` field.
 It allows us to guarantee that linting happens before any other processing.
 The idea is discussed in greater detail at the *Loader Definitions* chapter.

 To add linting to the project, adjust the configuration as follows: